sparkflows/sparkflows-docs/docs/installation/configuration/configuration-pyspark.rst

 Sparkflows can be configured to use the PySpark engine and create workflow using it.

-Below are the Prerequisites Before Configuring PySpark engine in Sparkflows:
+Below are the Prerequisites before configuring PySpark engine in Sparkflows:

 ::